Our COVID-19 Measures

 Nordics & Baltics

-- Overall this region has been moderately impacted compared to others in Central Europe in terms of infections and death tolls.
+- The region has been moderately impacted in terms of infection rates and death tolls in comparison to Europe.

 - Frequentis UK has implemented all the local UK Government guidelines and is continuing to support all Frequentis business in the region.

-- We have increased our capabilities in the region in order to support the projects and services that we are delivering in the region.
+- Over the last 12 months we have increased our capabilities in the region in order to support the projects and services that we are delivering to all of our customers and we have been able to support our colleagues from Vienna who are visiting the UK to assist with delivery of key projects.

 Australia & New Zealand